 Students must make up all missed clinical time.
 Upon absence, the student is responsible for filling out the missed clinical day survey located in the Clinical and Simulation D2L course.
-All make up clinicals will occur after final exams.
+It may be necessary for make-up clinicals to occur after final exams.
 Any student unable to make up clinical time during the designated make up time will receive an incomplete in the course until all clinical time has been completed.
 No more than one clinical day per course can be made up after finals.
 If a student misses more than one day of clinical, all days beyond the first absence will be made up in the following semester.
 No more than two days of a 90-hour clinical course can be made up in simulation, but must attend a make-up clinical in a facility.
 No more than one day of a 45-hour clinical course can be made up in simulation, but must attend a make-up clinical in a facility.